vanng822/r2router/README.md

 ## r2router
 A simple router which supports named parameter.
 Idea for API or backend without any static content.
+This package contains 2 router types.
+Router is for pure routing and Seefor supports middleware stacks.

 Middlewares are provided into 2 groups, one runs before routing and one after routing.
 Before middleware is thought for serving static, logging, recovery from panic and so on.
 After middleware is thought for pre-processing data before executing endpoint handler.
 One can do this by using AppSet method on Params.
 This mean that Before middlewares are always executed, except when a middleware cancels and does not call next(), meanwhile After middlewares are only call if a route is hit.
 Each After middleware also has a chance to response and stop calling next().